supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/multiply/readme.md

 ### Settings:

-- **multiply** - Set the value to multiply by.
+- **Multiply number** - Set the value to multiply by.
 For example, if you set the value to 2, then the image and annotations will be duplicated twice.

 ## Example.
 Multiply images